 When calculating the tiles needed for your bathroom, it's logical to exclude fixtures and features like windows.
 Crucially, though, keep in mind that walls in older properties may not be perfectly straight, so measure the top and bottom of the wall and base your calculation on the widest point to ensure accurate tile estimation.

 Properly accounting for tile wastage is an essential step, to ensure you have enough tiles to complete your project without any unnecessary delays or costs.
-Hopefully, you now feel confident knowing how many extra tiles to order, to guarantee a beautiful finish!
+Hopefully, you now feel confident knowing how much to add for tile waste onto your tile order as a starting point, however, be sure to also think about ordering your tile fixing products at this stage in order to guarantee a beautiful finish for your project.
 For more guidance and advice, visit our tile installation advice page, or discover more information about Stone Superstore samples.